ZhekaiJin/Celestial-Mechanics-Application/README.md

 ## Three-body Problem

-* Firstly, the three-body system is constructed with earth, moon, and a spaceship as an example.
+* The three-body system is constructed with earth, moon, and a spaceship as an example.
 The trajectory of spaceship around the earth is designed to maximize the utilization of gravitational pulls of earth and moon to keep the change in the gravitational energy of the third body (the spaceship) to a minimum.

-### Lagrange Point and Potential
+#### Lagrange Point and Potential

 * Firstly, the Lagrange point of the earth and moon system need to be found.
 The Lagrange point is the position where the gradational pulls of the two bodies, earth, and moon in this case, together to give the centripetal force that the third body needs: